ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/monitor-devices.md

 ### Monitor active alerts

 The **Device alert status** card indicates the number of alerts that have not been resolved and might require attention.
-From this card, you can view more information on the Windows Defender Security Center portal.
+From this card, you can view more information on the Microsoft Defender Security Center portal.

 ![Device alert status card](./media/security-docs/device-alert-status.png)